Kim Mu-yeol: Military service

+Marriage and family

-After a romantic tweet that Kim meant to be a private message to Yoon Seung-ah was accidentally posted on the actor’s Twitter page, their agencies confirmed in February 2012 that the two were dating.
+After a romantic tweet that Kim meant to be a private message to Yoon Seung-ah was accidentally posted on the actor's Twitter page, their agencies confirmed in February 2012 that the two were dating.
 Kim and Yoon married on April 4, 2015.

 In December 2022, their agency announced that Yoon is pregnant with the couple's first child and expected to give birth in June 2023.
+Yoon gave birth to a son, Kim Tae-myeong, on June 8, 2023.